Why do you have sebum glands?

 Here's how it works.

-Its a mechanical system.
+It's a mechanical system.

 • This creates a mechanical pressure on the sebaceous glands to release some of the sebum.